kube-zen/zen-gc/docs/KEP_GENERIC_GARBAGE_COLLECTION.md

 # KEP: Generic Garbage Collection Controller for Kubernetes

-**Status**: Draft
+**Status**: Draft (Future Consideration)
 **Last Updated**: 2025-12-21
 **Authors**: Kube-ZEN Community
 **SIG**: sig-apps (primary), sig-architecture (secondary)
 **KEP Number**: TBD

+> **Note**: This KEP document describes a potential future enhancement to Kubernetes. zen-gc is currently a standalone, production-ready project.
+If zen-gc gains significant community adoption and proves valuable, this KEP may be submitted to propose integrating similar functionality into upstream Kubernetes.

 ---

 ## Summary

-This proposal introduces a generic, declarative garbage collection mechanism for Kubernetes resources via a new `GarbageCollectionPolicy` CRD.
-This enables automatic, time-based cleanup of any Kubernetes resource (CRDs, ConfigMaps, Secrets, Pods, etc.) without requiring custom controllers or external dependencies.
+This proposal (for future consideration) introduces a generic, declarative garbage collection mechanism for Kubernetes resources via a new `GarbageCollectionPolicy` CRD.
+This would enable automatic, time-based cleanup of any Kubernetes resource (CRDs, ConfigMaps, Secrets, Pods, etc.) without requiring custom controllers or external dependencies.

+**Current Implementation**: zen-gc provides this functionality today as a standalone controller.
+This KEP document serves as a reference for potential future upstream integration.

 **Key Value Proposition**:
 - **Declarative**: Define GC policies as Kubernetes resources (CRDs)